Does the idea of School Market Day for your child make you feel anxious about what you need to make?

 As you think about options to make for School Market Day, keep in mind your child’s age, ability, and the amount of work they are willing to put forth.

-There is a vast difference between what a 4th or 5th grade student can make versus what a 7th grader can make versus what an older teenager in high school can make.
+There is a vast difference between what a 4th or 5th grade student can make versus what a 7th grader can make versus what an older teenager / high schooler can make.

 The last thing you want to do is choose an item that causes stress and headaches for them (and you!) to create because it takes too much time or is beyond their capabilities.